OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-get-started-jquery.md

     })();
     ```

-5. In your app folder, create a file named **Common.css** to specify the custom styles for the add-in.
-Add the following code and save the file.
+8. Open the file **app.css** to specify the custom styles for the add-in.
+Replace the contents (except the copyright comment) with the following and save the file.

     ```css
     #content-header {